 There’s one ingredient that’s taken the 2019’s food scene to another level, and quite frankly, we can’t get enough of the stuff.
-It’s the truffle!
+Enter the truffle.
 Chefs across the city have been getting a little truffle happy, layering dish after dish with the stuff!
-So, in honour of truffle season, and whether you’re after London’s dreamiest truffle infused pizza, beef tartare topped with shaved truffle, or just to indulge in a mega truffle cheese burg, we’ve foraged out our favourite truffle focuses dishes and menus across the city.
-Without further ado, here’s our nine favourite truffle dishes in London:
+So, in honour of truffle season, and whether you’re after London’s dreamiest truffle infused pizza, beef tartare topped with shaved truffle, or just want to indulge in a mega truffle cheese burg, we’ve foraged out our favourite truffle focused dishes and menus across the city.
+Without further ado, here’s our favourite truffle dishes in London:

 Here to spread a little truffle joy is Chef Laurent Tourondel, whose brought his expertise across the pond to the heart of London, serving up only the finest steak and fish at Hotel Café Royal.
 One dish that might tickle your pickle is their crispy wagyu beef nigiri, slathered with truffle aioli (yum!), dashi, grated daikon and local wasabi for a fiery kick.
 Pair it with a little tipple from their sake menu and you’re onto a real winner.
 For a double truffle (and wagyu) hit, dive into their wagyu beef carpaccio topped with smoked foie gras and truffle aioli.